peterpuetz2020/replication_repo_methods_matter_comment/README_working_paper.md

-Please cite as: Kranz, Sebastian and Peter Puetz.
-2021. \Rounding and other pitfalls in meta-studies on p-hacking and publication bias: A comment on Brodeur et al. (2020)".
+Please cite as: Kranz, Sebastian and Peter Putz.
+2021.
+Rounding and other pitfalls in meta-studies on p-hacking and publication bias: A comment on Brodeur et al. (2020)".
 SSRN working paper, available at: https://ssrn.com/abstract=3848786.